2023 James Logan Martin Luther King Jr Invitational

 I can tell you that if I don't hear it in the Summary, I am not paying any attention to it in the Final Focus.

-Do not assume that because I am a lab leader that I am going to supply analysis for your arguments.
+I am not going to supply analysis for your arguments.
 Explain what you say and tell me its implications.
 This is not an exercise in how much I know but what you can convince me to be true

 LD: